 What to Expect from a Robotic Hysterectomy

-Pain and heavy bleeding caused by conditions like uterine fibroids or endometriosis often force women into making a decision to have a hysterectomy (surgical removal of the uterus).
-While it’s hard enough to face the thought of surgery, coping with a potentially long recovery time can make it worse.
+If you have pain and heavy bleeding caused by uterine fibroids or endometriosis, a hysterectomy (surgical removal of the uterus) often is your only option for symptom relief.
+While it’s hard enough to face the thought of surgery, coping with a potentially lengthy recovery time can make it worse.

 The advantage for women is that advances in robotic technology have made hysterectomies safer and less invasive.